mxriverlynn/rbear/README.md

   3. run rspec on a file without any appraisals, and then with all appraisals:

      rbear --all spec/foo/bar_spec.rb

+  4. run a command such as sorbet's srb with options

+     rbear srb -tc
 ```

 ## LICENSE